GrigoreMihai/docs-gitbook-cmp/docs/invoices-and-payments/changing-your-billing-currency.md

 description: How to modify the currency a particular Billing Profile is billed in.
 ---

-# Change Billing Currency
+# Change billing currency

-If you need to change your company's Billing Currency, a new Billing Profile must be registered using the Cloud Management Platform.
+If you need to change your company's billing currency, a new billing profile must be registered using the Cloud Management Platform.
 The currency of existing billing profiles cannot be changed.

 From the main CMP dashboard, select the three vertical dots icon in the top right-hand corner of the screen and then select _New Billing Profile_.